CogSP/uni-projects/matlab-for-robotics/Robotics2/README.md

 ## July 2024 (2024-07)
-- ex 1: PRR spatial moving frame algorithm
+- ex 1: PRR spatial moving frames algorithm
 	- put the last frame on CoM 3, not on the e.e. to simplify the $M(q)$
 	- a 3-DoF robot has 30 parameters: 3 for each $dc_i$, 3 $m_i$ and 9-3 for each $I_i$ since is a symmetric matrix (so we just need diagonal and three elements
 - ex 2: 2R planar